-Ladies and gentlemen of the class of '99: wear sunscreen.
+Ladies and Gentlemen of the class of '97,

-If I could offer you only one tip for the future, "sunscreen" would be it.
+Wear sunscreen

-The long-term benefits of sunscreen have been proved by scientists, whereas the rest of my advice has no basis more reliable than my own meandering experience I will dispense this advice NOW!
+If I could offer you only one tip for the future, sunscreen would be it The long-term benefits of sunscreen have been proved by scientists, whereas the rest of my advice has no basis more reliable than my own meandering experience.
+I will dispense this advice now.

-Enjoy the power and beauty of your youth.
-Oh, never mind; you will not understand the power and beauty of your youth until they've faded but trust me: in 20 years, you'll look back at photos of yourself and recall in a way you can't grasp now how much possibility lay before you and how fabulous you really looked.
+Enjoy the power and beauty of your youth, oh never mind, you will never understand the power and the beauty of your youth until they've faded.
+But trust me, in twenty years, you will look back at photos of yourself and recall in a way you can't grasp now, how much possibility lay before you and how fabulous you really